ianpurvis/heroku-buildpack-version/README.md

 ## Usage

-Install the buildpack to your app:
+First thing, add the buildpack to your app:

 	$ heroku buildpacks:add https://github.com/ianpurvis/heroku-buildpack-version

-If SOURCE_VERSION is f5efc0615dbd0f64f718e142bad858b8e1cf59bb, the buildpack will generate the following script:

-	~/.profile.d/source_version.sh

-	# default SOURCE_VERSION to build source version
+During your next deployment, the buildpack will generate the environment configuration script at `BUILD_DIR/.profile.d/source_version.sh`.
+The script is simple, just a single export statement with default expansion:

 	export SOURCE_VERSION=\${SOURCE_VERSION:-f5efc0615dbd0f64f718e142bad858b8e1cf59bb}

-Note the expansion syntax ensures that any existing value is not overidden.
+Note the expansion syntax ':-' ensures that any existing value is not overidden.

 In dev environments, scripting `git rev-parse` is still probably the most convenient way to get your current source version.
 For easy portablity, you can cascade the initialization: